AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

 * [Enable Content Fragment functionality for your instance](/help/sites-cloud/administering/content-fragments/setup.md)
 * [Content Fragment Models](/help/sites-cloud/administering/content-fragments/content-fragment-models.md) - enabling, creating, and defining your models
-* [Use the Content Fragments console](/help/sites-cloud/administering/content-fragments/managing.md) - to your Content Fragments
+* [Create your Content Fragments](/help/sites-cloud/administering/content-fragments/managing.md#creating-a-content-fragment) (using the Content Fragment Console)

 After the fragments have been created, you can:

-* [Use the Content Fragments console](/help/sites-cloud/administering/content-fragments/managing.md) - to access, publish, and reference your fragments
+* [Use the Content Fragments console](/help/sites-cloud/administering/content-fragments/managing.md) - to access, publish (to preview or production), and reference your fragments
-* [Use the Content Fragments editor](/help/sites-cloud/administering/content-fragments/authoring.md) - to edit, publish, and reference your fragments
+* [Use the Content Fragments editor](/help/sites-cloud/administering/content-fragments/authoring.md) - to edit, publish (to preview or production), and reference your fragments
+* [Analyze](/help/sites-cloud/administering/content-fragments/analysis.md)  the structure of your Content Fragment, using the editor
 * [Access your fragments with GraphQL, for headless delivery to your applications](/help/sites-cloud/administering/content-fragments/content-delivery-with-graphql.md).
 * [Or use your fragments for page authoring](/help/sites-cloud/authoring/fundamentals/content-fragments.md)